How to Send an E-mail With a Previous Date

 - Received: from DB5PR03MB1415.eurprd03.prod.outlook.com 15.01.0587.013; Thu, 8 Sep 2016 16:31:40 +0000

-So even if you could change your computer time and it was reflected in your email app, the true time is visible for anyone to see if they do a little digging.
+Even if you could change your computer time, and it was reflected in your email application, the true time is visible for anyone to see if they do a little digging.

-Email is now regarded as legally binding and one of the reasons for that is the ability to track the real time and date of transmission as well as the sender and the email contents.
-So unfortunately, if you missed a deadline sending an email with a previous date just isn’t going to work.
-Sorry about that!
+Email is now regarded as legally binding.
+One of the reasons for that is the ability to track the real time and date of transmission as well as the sender and the email contents.
+Unfortunately, if you have missed a deadline, sending an email with a previous date likely will not work.